+Date:

+То:

-Written Notice Date: To: Delivered via: (preferably a reliable email address to ensure delivery) school district has determined that the appropriate school placement for STUDENT'S NAME is SCHOOL NAME .
-We understand this is neither the school of our decision and inforn quested by Therefore, we are providing this explanation of ation about how you may appeal the decision.
-We have determined that it is in st to attendSCHOOL NAME because: cision by completing the attached Dispute Form (Appendix B), signing it, dating you choose to initiate a (insert date that is 10 school days from date of this letter).
-If dispute, the student shall remain in the school of origin, receiving all services including transportation, until the dispute reaches its final resolution. conference with you, to is received, the superintendent or designee will arrange for a personal the student (if appropriate), and at least one representative from the local child on County DHR) within ten (10) business days, and the conference will take it is possible. days of the personal conference, the superintendent or designee will inform eision-maker) of the decision in writing.
+Delivered via: (preferably a reliable email address to ensure delivery)

+school district has determine ned that the appropriate school placement for STUDENT'S NAME is SCHOOL NAME We understand this is neither the school of origin nor the school requested by Therefore, we are providing this explanation of our decision and information about how you may appeal the decision.
+We have determined that it is in the student's best interest to attend SCHOOL NAM ME because:

+You may appeal this decision by completing the attached Dispute Form (Appendix B), signing it, dating it, and submitting it by (insert date that is 10 school days from date of this letter).
+If you choose to initiate a dispute, the student shall remain in the school of origin, receiving all appropriate educational services including transportation, until the dispute reaches its final resolution.

+Once the Dispute Form is received, the superintendent or designee will arrange for a personal conference with you, the student (if appropriate), and at least one representative from the local child welfare agency (Madison County DHR) within ten (10) business days, and the conference will take place as expeditiously as possible.

+Within five (5) business days of the personal conference, the superintendent or designee will inform you (the educational decision-maker) of the decision in writing.